-The technique used at the NHM for whole mounting small Hemipteran bugs (aphids, whiteflies and coccids) is documented below and closely follows the method published by Martin (1999).
-For many small insects, all stages of this method can be carried out in a solid, square-based watch glass or similar small receptacle with a wide top and a lid.
-Decanting fluids between stages of the procedure needs to be done whilst observing the pipette tip through the dissecting microscope (to avoid the loss of specimens); the use of test tubes is not recommended.
-The United Kingdom COSHH regulations for some of the reagents and chemicals used in this technique, demand the use of suitably ventilated working areas, preferably with fume ducting or fume hoods (Fig.1).
+The technique which we use at the NHM for whole mounting small Hemipteran bugs (aphids, whiteflies and coccids) is stated below and closely follows the method published by Martin (1999).
+For many small insects, all stages of this method can be carried out in a square-based watch glass or similar small receptacle with a wide top and a lid.
+Decanting fluids between stages of the procedure needs to be done whilst observing the pipette tip through the dissecting microscope (to done whilst observing the pipette tip Fig.1 Hazardous chemicals such as xylene and phenol require the use of a portable fume hood.

+avoid the loss of specimens), the use of test tubes is not recommended.
+COSHH regulations for some of the reagents and chemicals used in this technique demand the use of suitably ventilated working areas, preferably with fume ducting or fume hoods.